oliverservin/hey-world/drafts/landing-prompt.md

 ## Seeking Help: The Stripe Guide

 The first thing I considered was getting some help.
-After a quick search, I found an article on Stripe that provides a guide on writing landing pages [Add link to the guide].
+After a quick search, I found an article on Stripe that provides a guide on writing landing pages ([Stripe Atlas Landing Page Copy Guide](https://stripe.com/guides/atlas/landing-page-copy)).
 I read the entire article, and it made sense to me.

 ## Using Language Models to Assist

-The first step I took was to use language models to create a prompt based on the guide to help me write a landing page.
+The first step I took was to use a language model (I used ChatGPT, but you can use any modern model like Claude or Gemini) to create a prompt based on the guide to help me write a landing page.
 This approach is similar to how I use language models to assist me in writing code for building products, but this time, I aimed to create effective landing page copy.

 I provided a language model with the URL to read and asked it to generate a prompt for writing landing pages based on the article.